 We’re excited to help you be more successful by expanding your agriculture tool kit.
 Join us for one (or two!)
 Eco-Ag U workshops this year!

-In this workshop, John Kempf will describe the principles and science of regenerative farming ecosystems that harness much more of the energy coming into the system, and produce Olympic athlete-level performance.
+In this workshop, John and Rick will describe the principles and science of regenerative farming ecosystems that harness much more of the energy coming into the system and produce Olympic athlete-level performance.
 When a truly regenerative ecosystem is functioning well, the need of external inputs becomes less and less.

 In order to develop regenerative agriculture eco-systems in which soil health is quickly regenerated, crop yields and quality constantly improve, pest pressure becomes less of a challenge, and crops are much more resilient to climate extremes, we simply need to implement what is already known.
 With these farming strategies we can increase soil and crop performance by several levels of magnitude and reduce the need for external inputs.

-World-famous speaker, author and soil scientist Dr. Don Huber will address critical soil management techniques involving mineral nutrition, and how balancing the right minerals in your soil will help decrease disease pressure, among other many benefits.
+World-famous speaker, author and soil scientist Dr. Don Huber will address critical soil management techniques involving mineral nutrition.
 Go deep with Dr. Huber as he explores both primary minerals, and the secondary minerals that really drive crop health.
 This session will be perfect for anyone who is looking for specific soil health techniques, is trying to crack the case on common plant diseases, and/or is in need of an advanced education on soil minerals.